 Patient testimonials are a fantastic window into what you can expect from a dental practice.
 Look for reviews on independent sites like Google and Yelp to get a balanced perspective.
 Pay attention to what people say about their entire experience—from the front desk staff to the dentist’s chairside manner.
 Are patients happy with their results?
 Do they mention feeling comfortable and well-informed?
 Comments describing the process as “painless” or “easy” are great signs.
 A practice that consistently receives positive feedback is likely doing something right and genuinely cares about its patients’ well-being.

-Ask These Questions at Your Consultation
+What to Ask at Your Implant Consultation

 Your consultation is your opportunity to interview the dentist and their team.
 Don’t be shy about asking questions to make sure you feel completely comfortable.
 A good dentist will be happy to explain everything clearly and address any concerns you have.